SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-centipede.md

 | **Hit it:** normal    | **Dodge it:** easy  |
 | **Move:** normal, climb normal     |   |

-It **can** detect nearby movement and walk on any surface, even upside down..
+It **can** detect nearby movement and walk on any surface, even upside down.
 It **can't** see well.

 **Attacks (1/round)**